rxantos/tubras/tools/irrb/doc/material_panel.rst

 ================================
 Irrlicht allows up to four texture layers (`SMaterialLayer <http://irrlicht.sourceforge.net/docu/classirr_1_1video_1_1_s_material_layer.html>`_) to be defined per material.
 All of the pre-defined Irrlicht material types use at most two texture layers.
-The current Irrlicht internal vertex format support at most two set of UV coordinates.
+The current Irrlicht internal vertex format supports at most two set of UV coordinates.

 Each texture layer is made up of information that includes an image/texture reference